-The hot topics will change with time, will respond directly to what is needed within the sector and will exist only for as long as they are needed, with the objective of producing (as a tight team) a targeted piece of work.
+The key priorities will change over time, will respond directly to what is needed within the sector and will exist only for as long as they are needed, with the objective of producing specific outputs, this could be a piece of guidance or policy, a system or framework or tools.

 Some SIGs may require two layers of participation those who will form part of the core team and a second layer to help critique guidance documents and reports.